ajarmoszuk/SEOToolsPHP/README.md

 # SEOToolsPHP
-SEO Tools class file that will allow you to check different SEO function on your site.
+SEO Tools class file that will allow you to check different SEO functions on your site.